martinwoodward/octolamp/UNIVERSE_ASSEMBLY.md

-# Assembling Your Octolamp at Universe '25
+# Assembling Your Octolamp Kit at Universe '25

+Your Octolamp kit includes all the components you need to assemble your very own Octolamp!
+Follow these step-by-step instructions to get your lamp up and running.

+Powered by an [Adafruit Sparkle Motion Mini](https://www.adafruit.com/product/6314) microcontroller, your Octolamp features an LED strip that is smarter than it may first appear.

 ## What is Included
 - White inner part